-Chapter 22, Part 2
+Chapter 22 Part 2

-A page from
+A page of

-with photographer and author
+by photographer and author

 Moving to Europe is the easy part.
 Facing the challenges of living there is another story.

 Living in Europe is unlike living in America in so many ways.
 It's easier to mention those things that are the same.
 Off-hand the only item I can think of is that we breath the same air, but even that could be debated.

 As mentioned in the first part of this chapter I have lived in Holland, France, Germany, and Switzerland.
 Some of this was as a single guy and some was family fashion, married with child.
 Altogether it totals about 7 years of actual residency with all the usual chores of life — shopping for groceries, walking to school, driving to work, traveling, relaxing, etc., etc.

 This web page will open up the practical subjects that you need to know if you are planning to live in Paris, Amsterdam, Frankfurt, Geneva, or any city in Europe.
 When you know how "the system" works over there you will save yourself time, money, and plenty of aggravation.
 That aggravation is the thing you will remember most.